SiddhantBhosale05/2D-Arrays-Matrices/README.md

 6. **End**

-# Sum of Diagonal Elements in a Square Matrix
+# Addition of Diagonal of Matrices.

 1. **Start**